Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/wasm-as-a-platform-for-abstraction.md

 Well that was... anticlimatic.
 The `poll()` function in `example-program.rs` doesn't actually do anything, so we just created an expensive busy loop.

-Let's give the WASM code a way to print messages to the screen.
+Let's give the Wasm code a way to print messages to the screen.

-The way this is done is via that `imports!()` macro from earlier, basically any function defined inside `imports!()` is accessible to the WASM code.
+The way this is done is via that `imports!()` macro from earlier, basically any function defined inside `imports!()` is accessible to the Wasm code.
-`wasmer` imposes some strict constraints on the functions which may be exposed to WASM, restricting arguments and return values to `i32`, `i64`, `f32`, `f64`, and pointers.
+`wasmer` imposes some strict constraints on the functions which may be exposed to Wasm, restricting arguments and return values to `i32`, `i64`, `f32`, `f64`, and pointers.

-Functions may optionally accept a `&mut wasmer_runtime::Ctx` as the first argument, this is useful for interacting with the runtime (e.g. to access WASM memory or call a function) or accessing contextual information attached to the `Instance`.
+Functions may optionally accept a `&mut wasmer_runtime::Ctx` as the first argument, this is useful for interacting with the runtime (e.g. to access Wasm memory or call a function) or accessing contextual information attached to the `Instance`.

 The code itself is rather straightforward: